TIBCOSoftware/tci-flogo/samples/extensions/ArrayMergeOperaton/Readme.md

-# Protobuf to JSON Extension
+# Merge Object arrays based on mapping condition Extension

 ## Overview
 Custom extension function to merge the two arrays based on common elements or based on the condition that you want pass-in.
 You can use any conditional operator with these functions.